ismailceylan/type.js/readme.md

 This javascript library allows us to define types, abstract types, interfaces and traits.
 Types can be extends by other types and can use multiple traits and interfaces.
 Also, interfaces and traits can extends their kinds.

 ## Mechanism
 Type.js uses chained `[[Prototype]]` mechanism.
-So this means that all inherited type and trait methods will collected according proto area and those proto objects will be chained.
-Type.js bakes almost the same object as you would get when you instantiate the `class X extends Y` structure, which is the syntactic sugar in Modern JavaScript.
+So this means that all the inherited type and trait methods will collected according proto area and those proto objects will be chained.
+Type.js bakes almost the same object as you would get when you instantiate the `class X extends Y` structure, which is a syntactic sugar in Modern JavaScript.

 ## Traits
 Traits can be considered as reusable, small ability pieces that can be shared across types.